MgBeyy/ProFolio/README.md

 7. **API Documentation**
     If API documentation is available, you can access it at `http://127.0.0.1:8000/api/docs/` (not yet configured).

-**Note:** Ensure you have Python installed on your system before running the project.
+**Note:** Ensure you have Python installed on your system before running the project